Information for Landlords

 *min fee £54.00 (£45.00 + vat)

-Included in the initial letting fee are the advertising costs including TO LET board, accompanied viewings, legionnaires risk assessment, housing health and safety risk assessment, smoke alarm testing, ensuring property is compliant with Fire and Furnishing Regulations, ensuring compliance with EPC and Gas Safety requirements, check in report, taking and provision of date stamped digital photos of the property prior to occupancy and providing a copy to the tenants, initial meter reads and advising utilities and council tax, deposit collection and registration.
+Included in the initial letting fee are the advertising costs including TO LET board, accompanied viewings, right to rent checks, legionnaires risk assessment, housing health and safety risk assessment, smoke alarm testing, ensuring property is compliant with Fire and Furnishing Regulations, ensuring compliance with EPC and Gas Safety requirements, check in report, taking and provision of date stamped digital photos of the property prior to occupancy and providing a copy to the tenants, initial meter reads and advising utilities and council tax, deposit collection and registration.
 Note we DO NOT charge tenancy renewal fees unlike many agents.

 Guide for Landlords